JasonYapzx/ethagentic/README.md

   - **CDP Agent Kit**: AI-powered inventory management.
   - **CDP Onchain Kit**: Provides access to wallets and smart contract interactions.
   - **CDP Commerce**: Enables consumers to purchase items from the warehouse.
-  - **CDP Offramp**: Allows users to convert crypto payments into fiat.

 - **The Graph**: